SpartanPlume/Tosurnament/README.md

 ### Unit tests

-To be able to run the tests, a running database is needed.
-The script for to initialize it is `scripts/init_db.sh`.
+To be able to run the tests, a running database and IRC server are needed.
+To create them, just run:
+- `scripts/init_db.sh`
+- `scripts/init_irc.sh`
-On WSL2 on Windows, you will need to run Docker Desktop with the WSL2 based engine.
+On WSL2 on Windows, you will need to run Docker Desktop with the WSL2 based engine first.

 After that, you can run `cargo test` to run all tests except the expensive ones.
 To also run the expensive tests, use `cargo test -- --include-ignored` instead.